fluxninja/aperture/docs/content/get-started/playground/playground.md

 ## Deploying with Tilt

-In the case of local deployments and development work, it's nice to be able to automatically rebuild images and services.
+In the case of local deployments and development work, it is nice to be able to automatically rebuild images and services.
 Aperture Playground uses Tilt to achieve this.